1. “GO JUMP”

 Sometimes your actions need to make a statement.

-Individually and collectively the conference delegates want insights and overviews on what they can do, and need to do, to attract more global, interstate and intrastate tourists, start-up business entrepreneurs and investors to their respective communities, and how best to retain existing residents and local enterprises.
+Individually and collectively the conference delegates want insights and overviews on what they can do, and need to do, to attract more global, interstate and intrastate tourists, start-up business entrepreneurs and investors (look into their post to know more about the business tactics that they use) to their respective communities, and how best to retain existing residents and local enterprises.

 The findings of extensive and intensive background research have been enlightening, encouraging and inspirational.
 Opportunities abound, for those who are prepared to think, talk and to act differently, and to take a risk.

 I look forward to the challenge of the tandem parachute jump and of delivering the customised keynote presentation.